College Football Analyst, SEC Network

 Tebow received an astounding number of accolades for his dominance on the field, including: two first-team All-American (2007, 2008) and three first-team All-SEC (2007, 2008, 2009) selections, the Davey O’Brien Award (2007) and twice the Maxwell Award (2007, 2008).
 He is also the only three-time recipient of the Gators’ most valuable player award, chosen by teammates.

 In 2010, he was chosen in the first round of the NFL Draft by the Denver Broncos and set an NFL Draft record for jersey sales, based on his collegiate and personal popularity.
 He started the last three games of his rookie season and became the team’s full-time starting quarterback beginning in the sixth game of 2011.
 The Broncos were 1–4 before he became the starter, but began winning with him on the field, often coming from behind late in the fourth quarter, until they won their first AFC West title and first playoff game since 2005, defeating the Pittsburgh Steelers in overtime.
 Tebow was traded to the New York Jets during the offseason after the Broncos acquired free agent quarterback Peyton Manning.
 After the 2012 season, he was released.
 He spent the 2013 preseason with the New England Patriots.
+He also spent multiple seasons in the New York Mets organization.

 In addition to his on-field exploits, Tebow is a cultural icon with immense popularity, based on his personality and open devotion to faith.
 He is equally lauded for the work he does off the field.
 While still attending Florida, he worked on the “First and 15” program benefiting Uncle Dick’s Orphanage and later went on to create the Tim Tebow Foundation in 2010.
 The Foundation encompasses multiple philanthropic ventures that support children with life threatening illness, orphan outreach and general encouragement of citizens to volunteer.